zhiwei-c/ray_tracing_in_one_weekend_in_cuda/README.md

 Peter Shirley has written a few ebooks about Ray Tracing.
 You can find out more at http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html  Note that as of April, 2018 the books are *pay what you wish* and 50% of the proceeds go towards not-for-profit programming education organizations.
 They are also available for $3 each on Amazon as a Kindle download.

-This repository contains code for converting the first Ray Tracer ebook from C++ to CUDA.
+This repository contains code for converting the first ray tracer ebook "Ray Tracing in one Weekend" from C++ to CUDA.
+By changing to CUDA, depending on your CPU and GPU you can see speedups of 10x or more!

-Before coding this in CUDA, I recommend that you code this in C++, first.
+Before coding the ray tracer in CUDA, I recommend that you code the ray tracer in C++, first.
 You should understand the concepts presented in a serial language well, then translate this knowledge to CUDA.
 In fact, since CUDA uses C++, much of your code can be reused.

 The canonical C++ code from Peter Shirley is at https://github.com/petershirley/raytracinginoneweekend.
 I am basing this on https://github.com/pfranz/raytracinginoneweekend which has each chapter as a separate git branch.
 This is very handy for checking out the code at each chapter.